Mohit621/Portfolio/README.md

 # Portfolio

 ## Overview

-This repository contains the source code for Mohit Bhandari's personal portfolio website.
+This repository contains the source code for my personal portfolio website.
-The website is designed to showcase Mohit's education, skills, projects, and provide a means for visitors to contact him.
+The website is designed to showcase my education, skills, projects, and provide a means for visitors to contact him.

 ## Table of Contents